sofpn/rprimer/README.md

 ### Introduction

-In this document, I demonstrate how to use rprimer by designing an RT-qPCR assay for detection of hepatitis E virus.
+The purpose of rprimer is to design (RT)-(q/dd)PCR assays from multiple sequence alignments.
+In this document, I demonstrate how to use the package by designing an RT-qPCR assay for detection of hepatitis E virus.

 ### To start: Import alignment and mask positions with high gap frequency